 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to provide reasonable assurance that it will have sufficient funds to meet liabilities when due.
 The Company manages its liquidity risk by forecasting cash flows required by operations and anticipated investing and financing activities.
-At June 30, 2022, the Company had working capital of \$23,363 (December 31, 2021: \$330,949).
-All of the Company's financial liabilities had contractual maturities of less than 45 days and are subject to normal trade terms.
+At March 31, 2023, the Company had a working capital deficiency of \$490,920 (December 31, 2022: \$290,342).
+All of the Company's financial liabilities had contractual maturities of less than 45 days and are subject to normal trade terms except for convertible debenture debt which is due by January 27, 2025.